 As a Navy Pilot or NFO, your missions will take you anywhere and everywhere across the globe.
 You may be prowling for enemy submarines hundreds of feet above the Atlantic Ocean.
 You could be piloting an E-2C Hawkeye on a radar-surveillance warfare mission.
 No matter where your assignment may lead, expect an exciting and adrenaline-charged environment to surround you.

 Training and Advancement

-America’s Navy offers the world’s most advanced and comprehensive aviation training in the world.
+America’s Navy offers some of the most advanced and comprehensive aviation training in the world.
 Officers who demonstrate academic and physical aptitude and a potential for leadership and responsibility are considered ideal candidates for this highly select, prestigious community of Pilots and NFOs.

 Those entering aviation programs must first attend Officer Candidate School (OCS) in Newport, Rhode Island, and then complete a six-week air indoctrination course at Naval Aviation Schools Command, in Pensacola, Florida.
 From there, prospective Pilots and NFOs attend primary flight training.

 Upon completion of primary flight training, Pilots and NFOs request an aircraft pipeline and enter the intermediate phase of flight training.
 This phase builds upon the prerequisites of basic flight and navigation training.
 The next step, advanced naval flight training, focuses on mission specifics.
 Upon its completion, Pilots and NFOs are awarded their “wings of gold” and report to their respective Fleet Replacement Squadrons (FRSs) for further training specific to their aircraft.